hypnoglow/helm-s3/README.md

 ## Install

-Installation itself is simple as:
+The installation itself is simple as:

     $ helm plugin install https://github.com/hypnoglow/helm-s3.git

-Plugin requires Golang to be installed to build the binary file from source.
-It will happen implicitly on plugin installation, nothing needs to be done manually.
+You can install a specific release version:

+    $ helm plugin install https://github.com/hypnoglow/helm-s3.git --version 0.2.0

+To use the plugin, you do not need any special dependencies.
+The installer will download versioned release with prebuilt binary from [github releases](https://github.com/hypnoglow/helm-s3/releases).
+However, if you want to build the plugin from source, or you want to contribute to the plugin, please see [these instructions](.github/CONTRIBUTING.md).

 #### Note on AWS authentication